 At The General®, in most states, we can file your SR22 certificate while helping you buy an affordable car insurance policy.
 Since this filing fee is included in your insurance quote, there are no hidden charges.
 Just make sure to let us know you need an SR-22 filing when you go online for your free quote.

 We offer our high-risk customers the same flexible payment options as standard drivers.
-You can pay via debit or credit card or in cash, and when it comes to car insurance, we want to make the entire process as quick, easy, and affordable as possible, and we succeed.
+You can pay via debit or credit card or in cash.
+When it comes to car insurance, we want to make the entire process as quick, easy, and affordable as possible, and we succeed.
 Get a car insurance quote in under two minutes and ride with The General today.